Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-07-tensions.md

 She tried not to let the fact that half the assembled beings apparently had no issue with nudity bother her.
 Strangely, the one wearing the most clothing of all of them was the furry little raccoon-alien, who was wearing a garment that seemed to resemble a cross between her own flight suit and a pair of dungarees.

 "Captain, if you would be so kind as to step through this decontamination archway before removing your flight suit, you would save us all a great deal of trouble and potential agonizing death."
 Requested the Grey.
-Up close, she could see that the movements of its mouth bore no relation at all to what she actually heard, which was a pleasant male tenor with a faint hint of...condescension?
+Up close, she could see that the movements of its mouth bore no relation at all to what she actually heard, which was a pleasant male tenor with a faint hint of... condescension?

 Intellectual superiority?
 The effect was convincing and humanizing at least.